 An electrocardiograph is the most common test for heart conditions.
 An electrocardiograph machine records your heart's rhythm onto paper through sticky electrodes which are placed on your chest, arms and legs.
 The recording will show if the heart muscle is damaged or short of oxygen.
 Read more about what to expect by downloading our electrocardiograph test (PDF).

 An exercise tolerance test (ETT) involves two ECG scans, one when you are exercising and one when you are resting.
 Some heart problems only appear when your heart needs to work harder.
 This test helps to show how your heart copes under stress.
 Download our exercise tolerance test (PDF) to find out more.

 A cardiac holter monitoring test is used to identify any heart rhythm problems.
 For this test you wear a small, portable ECG machine for 24 or 48 hours and during this time your heart rate and rhythm are recorded.
 Download our cardiac holter monitoring (PDF) to find out more.

 - Event monitoring is used to record your heartbeat when you experience symptoms such as dizziness, black outs, chest pain or palpitations.
 When you experience symptoms, you will need to press a button to start the recording.
 Download our event monitoring (PDF) to find out more.

-Electrophysiological studies (EPS) are used to measure the electrical activity of your heart.
+An EP study (electrophysiology study) is used to measure the electrical activity of your heart.
 If you have abnormal heart rhythms (arrhythmias) or palpitations you may need this test.
 Similar to an angiography, fine tubes (electrode catheters) are fed into a vein and/or artery usually in the groin.
 They are then gently moved into the heart, where they stimulate the heart and record your heart's electrical activity.